-- 2 If secondary carer's leave is for women or men only you will also be asked to provide the number of days. - 6a If your organisation would like to provide additional information on your paid parental leave for SECONDARY CARERS e.g. eligibility period, where applicable the maximum number of weeks provided, and other arrangements you may have in place, please do so below.
+- 2 If secondary carer's leave is for men or women only you will also be asked to provide the number of days at 6.1.1 for men or 6.1.2 for women. - 6a If your organisation would like to provide additional information on your paid parental leave for SECONDARY CARERS e.g. eligibility period, where applicable the maximum number of weeks provided, and other arrangements you may have in place, please do so below.

-6.3 What proportion of your total workforce has access to employer funded paid parental leave for SECONDARY CARERS?
+6.2 What proportion of your total workforce has access to employer funded paid parental leave for SECONDARY CARERS?

-In your calculation, you must include casuals when working out the proportion.
+In your calculation, you MUST INCLUDE CASUALS when working out the proportion.

 - © For example, if ALL employees have access to employer funded paid parental leave for SECONDARY CARERS including casuals, you would enter 100%.
-If casuals do not have access to this leave, your figure would always be less than 100%. - 2 If secondary carer's leave is for women or men only you will also be asked to provide the proportion of your total workforce that has access to this leave.
+If casuals do not have access to this leave, your figure would always be less than 100%. - If secondary carer's leave is for men or women only you will also be asked to provide the proportion of your total workforce that has access to this leave.at 6.2.1 for men or 6.2.2 for women

-You will be able to select from a range of percentage bands e.g. <10%; 21-30%; 31-40%.
+You will be able to select from a range in the drop down menu of percentage bands e.g. <10%; 21-30%; 31-40%.

-7. How many MANAGERS have taken parental leave during the reporting period (paid and/or unpaid)?
-Include employees still on parental leave, regardless of when it commenced.
+- 7. How many MANAGERS have taken parental leave during the reporting period (paid and/or unpaid)?
+Include employees still on parental leave, regardless of when it commenced. - 2 No cell should be left blank, please enter '0' (zero) where there is no data.